-Teaching children about the birds and the bees is a reality every parent must face, but gone are the days where you could put it off as long as possible and awkwardly approach the topic sometime in their teens—or avoid it altogether and let them learn about it during health class.
+Teaching children about the birds and the bees is a reality every parent must face.
+However, gone are the days where you could put it off as long as possible and awkwardly approach the topic sometime in their teens—or avoid it altogether and let them learn about it during health class.
+Here’s when and how to talk to kids about sex, puberty and sexuality at different stages of their childhood.

 According to Dr Patricia Weerakoon, speaking with our children about sex should be an ongoing occurrence and integrated throughout their lives.
-An evangelical Christian as well as a sexologist, Patricia has long been passionate about healthy sex education through a Christian framework.
+A Christian as well as a sexologist, Patricia has long been passionate about healthy sex education through a Christian framework.

 “Parents and carers need to take responsibility and educate children about sexuality,” Patricia said in an article on ABC Health and Wellbeing.
 She defined sexuality as not just the physical act of sex but as the concept of how bodies work, gender, the act of having babies, relationships and values.